putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 "Enough," the squad leader said.
 "We have a mission."

 As the day lingered on, the squad’s path took them farther and farther away from the Imperial base.
 The landing platform towering over the trees had disappeared from view hours ago.
 The thump of the AT-ATs walking around had faded.
-After awhile, the hum of the shield generator and the roar of shuttles taking off, all signs of the Empire’s might, was lost.
+After a while, the hum of the shield generator and the roar of shuttles taking off, all signs of the Empire’s might, was lost.
 Only sounds of the forest, birds, insects, the wind and rustle of branches and the crunching of their footsteps could be heard.

 The six troopers and their lieutenant were but tiny white dots among the vast greenery, in perfect formation, heading deeper and deeper into the woods.